kalpesh0487/mobigic_FileTash_Backend/READMe.md

-steps to run NodeJs File Management project
+steps to run NodeJs File Management project backend

 1) In the terminal install node_modules by using "npm i"
 2) Create .env file and create mongoDb string or copy paste below credentials